Saturday, June 22, 2024

 Highland wide open spaces

 The Father being the undisputed head of the house, made Baphomet’s mission, well…hardly short of pure torture, only made even worse, for the wife and children were all in.
 Oh, here and there, would be some rebellion, but it never lasted, among these…these hicks.
-Baphomet stomped away, in frustration, from Hul’s property; a frustration, mixed with fear, for, while he’d not the details – nor was he sure, whether or not Satan himself had much in the way of details…not that Baphomet would dare ask.
+Baphomet stomped away, in frustration, from Hul’s property; a frustration, mixed with fear, for, while he had not the details – nor was he sure, whether or not Satan himself had much in the way of details…not that Baphomet would dare ask.
 All he knew was: he was told to stir up trouble between the man and his wife.
 Oh, for a while, it was looking good.
 But evidently, the root of bitterness didn’t take hold.
 Nor would it, for anytime soon.
 Some things just can’t be unseen; for Barb was sitting upon her husband’s lap, feeding him grapes.
 Her giggling was but another cudgel to his scaley, pointed ears.
+That was only the half of it.
+A moment later, what was taking place, had Baphomet so hopping mad, the devil feared his head would explode.

 “For kings, and for all that are in authority; that we may lead a quiet and peaceable life in all godliness and honesty.
 For this is good and acceptable in the sight of God our Saviour;” I Timothy 2:2-3